Skip to content

 People are paying money to buy and back a product, so your product must meet and exceed their expectations.
 You have to deliver a solid game with good looks.
 If your game has a narrative design, you need a good character design as well.

-Keep in mind that what I say doesn’t mean that your game shouldn’t have good mechanics or core gameplay is not important, but there have been very successful projects with weak gameplay that owe their success to their products and looks.
+Keep in mind that what I say doesn’t mean that your game shouldn’t have good mechanics or core gameplay is not important, but there have been very successful projects with weak gameplay which owe their success to their products and looks.

 Zombicide Kickstarter Full Pledge